grondag/frex/README.md

-# FREX - Fabric Rendering API Extensions
+# FREX - Rendering Extensions for the Fabric Rendering API

-Extensions to the Fabric rendering API.
+Extensions for the Fabric rendering API.
 These may or may not be proposed and accepted for inclusion in the Fabric API.

 Also includes a shaded copy of [JOML](https://github.com/JOML-CI/JOML) for use by renderer implementations and rendering mods.